GoTeamEpsilon/angular-to-react-redux/README.md

 A key difference between the updating of the state in an Angular v1 service and in the Redux store is that you don't "talk" to the store directly.
 In order to get the store to respond to data changes, you must issue an action.
 Actions simply send data from your application to your store.

 Recall that the `routes/Patient/Demographics/Basic/BasicComponent.js` calls `this.props.updatePatientData(formValues)` when it wishes to update basic patient information in the store.
-The `updatePatientData` function is defined in the module `routes/Patient/PatientModule.js` (modules will be overviewed in the next section) that looks like this:
+The `updatePatientData` function is defined in the module `routes/Patient/PatientModule.js` (modules will be covered in the next section) that looks like this:

 ```jsx
 export const updatePatientData = (data) => {